 Basketball story of faith

-Away from the Zone: Worried, confused, uncertain, distracted, frustrated, ashamed, embarrassed, disbelief, uncomfortable, conflicted, and negative.
+Focusing on problems: Worried, confused, uncertain, distracted, frustrated, ashamed, embarrassed, disbelief, uncomfortable, conflicted, and negative.

 The God Zone: We can become fully reliant upon the Holy Spirit of God listening with complete attention and connection.